stoelken/AskUHH/README.md

 - **Enhanced PDF viewer**: Improved in-app PDF view with page navigation and zoom
 - **Export functionality**: Allow users to export chat histories as PDF or Markdown
 - **Feedback mechanism**: Enable users to rate answers to continuously improve quality

+---

+# License

+This project is licensed under the MIT License.

+Copyright (c) 2026 Felix Gorke, Florian Eigendorf, Mustafa Qarizada, Maximilian Stölken

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+# Acknowledgments

+AskUHH was developed as part of the *Applications with Artificial Intelligence* course at the University of Hamburg (WiSe 2025/26).

+---

+# Contact Information

 For questions or suggestions, please reach out via the [GitLab repository](https://git.informatik.uni-hamburg.de/3gorke/askuhh).